Low protein infant formula

 - Support a healthy gut flora making it an ideal ingredient for comfort formulations

-- Lacprodan® ALPHA-10: whey protein fraction with a minimum 43% alpha-lactalbumin and a high content of tryptophan, cysteine and 88% protein concentrate approx. dry matter
+- Lacprodan® ALPHA-10: whey protein fraction with a level of 43% alpha-lactalbumin and a high content of tryptophan, cysteine and 88% protein concentrate approx. dry matter

-- Lacprodan® ALPHA-20: whey protein fraction with a minimum 60% alpha-lactalbumin and a high content of tryptophan, cysteine and 91% protein isolate approx. dry matter
+- Lacprodan® ALPHA-20: whey protein fraction with a level of 60% alpha-lactalbumin and a high content of tryptophan, cysteine and 91% protein isolate approx. dry matter

 Brück et al. 2006.
 J pediatr 43: 673-679, Sandström et al. 2008.
 Am J Clin Nutr.
 87: 921-928.